Sagarmax1/OAuthToken_Authentication/README.md

 # OAuthToken_Authentication
-In this Repository , i used to Generte OAuth Token and Try to send PayLoad from Console Appplication
+In this Repository , I used to Generate OAuth Token and Try to send PayLoad from Console Appplication

  static async Task Main(string[] args)